-A10 Networks To Shed Light On New And Emerging Security Strategies And Solutions At Mena Isc 2023 In Saudi
+A10 Networks to Shed Light on New And Emerging Security Strategies and Solutions at MENA ISC 2023 in Saudi

-A10 Networks (NYSE: ATEN), today announced its participation as a Gold sponsor at MENA Information Security Conference 2023, that will take place at the Hilton Riyadh Hotel & Residences in Saudi Arabia, 12-13 September.
-The company's fowill be on educating conference attendees about the latest and most innovative strategies and solutions to optimize, accelerate, and secure applications and networks for enterprises, service providers, and government organizations.
+(MENAFN- Procre8) Riyadh, Saudi Arabia, 8th September, 2023: A10 Networks (NYSE: ATEN), today announced its participation as a Gold sponsor at MENA Information Security Conference 2023, that will take place at the Hilton Riyadh Hotel & Residences in Saudi Arabia, 12-13 September.
+The company’s focus will be on educating conference attendees about the latest and most innovative strategies and solutions to optimize, accelerate, and secure applications and networks for enterprises, service providers, and government organizations.

 A10 will also run a technical session entitled ‘Secure Application Delivery and Access’ that will be conducted by Fatih Okumus, SE Manager, Middle East.
 In a world driven by digital applications, ensuring secure access and delivery has become paramount.
 This technical session will highlight the pivotal role of SSL visibility systems, DDoS mitigation, and next-generation web application firewall (WAF) technologies in safeguarding these crucial aspects of shifting security paradigms.